mspnp/vnet-integrated-serverless-microservices/src/LoadTest/README.md

 # Load Testing with Locust
-Assume API performance is one of your concerns, you may want to use some tools to run load testing against your APIs.
+Assuming API performance is one of your concerns, you may want to use some tools to run load testing against your APIs.
 In our scenario, we use [Locust](https://locust.io/) to run load testing against API Management.
 [Locust](https://locust.io/) is an open source load testing tool and you write your load tests in Python.
 In the following sections, we will first introduce how to write Locust tests and then we will show you how to run Locust tests locally and remotely via AKS.

 ## Writing Locust tests
 To write a Locust test, you need to define two classes:
 - A subclass of TaskSet
 - A subclass of Locust.
-In our case, we use `FastHttpLocust` for better performance.
+In our case, we use `FastHttpLocust` for simplicity and great performance.

 Let's take a look at load test against Echo API as example.
 When you create API Management, Echo API is created by default as a simple API example.